infinityworks/data-academy-cloudformation-deploy-example/README.md

 How to Deploy

 - Create and activate a Python virtual environment at version 3.9
+- Create an S3 deployment bucket to use for deployment
-- Set deployment bucket environment name in `deploy.sh`
+- Edit `deploy.sh` to change the variables for deployment bucket and stack_name name
 - Authenticate to AWS with `aws sso login`
 - Set AWS_PROFILE value with `export AWS_PROFILE=<profilename>`
 - Run deployment with `./deploy.sh`

+### What this stack Creates